hpe-storage/scod/docs/learn/hpe_storage_k8s/index.md

 # Exercise 4: Install the HPE CSI Driver for Kubernetes

-To get started with the deployment of the HPE CSI Driver, check out the HPE Storage Container Orchestrator Documentation (SCOD for short) site.
-SCOD is an umbrella documentation project for all Kubernetes and Docker integrations for HPE primary storage tailored for IT Ops, developers and partners.
-It includes HPE 3PAR, HPE Primera, HPE Cloud Volumes and HPE Nimble Storage.

-The HPE CSI Driver is deployed by using industry standard means, either a Helm chart or an Operator.
-For this tutorial, we will be using Helm to the deploy the CSI driver.
+To get started with the deployment, the HPE CSI Driver is deployed using industry standard means, either a Helm chart or an Operator.
+For this tutorial, we will be using Helm to the deploy the HPE CSI driver.

 The official Helm chart for the HPE CSI Driver for Kubernetes is hosted on [hub.helm.sh](https://hub.helm.sh/charts/hpe-storage/hpe-csi-driver).
 There, you will find the configuration and installation instructions for the chart.